ottok/salsa-ci-pipeline/README.md

 disabled by default, but can be enabled if a project has a GitLab runner on arm64 hardware available and tagged `arm64`, or on RISC-V tagged `riscv64`.

-If you know you have such a runner available (e.g. the [shared Debian group on Salsa](https://salsa.debian.org/debian) has `salsaci-arm64-runner-01.debian.net` and `salsaci riscv64 runner 01`) you can active ARM or RISC-V build respectively by setting the related variables to anything different than 1, 'yes' or 'true':
+If you know you have such a runner available, you can activate ARM or RISC-V build respectively by setting the related variables to anything different than 1, 'yes' or 'true':

 ```yaml
 variables: